Nicoletta Costa: Biography

 Costa was born in Trieste, Friuli-Venezia Giulia, Italy, in 1953.
 She enjoyed drawing ever since her childhood, and at twelve she illustrated her first book, titling it Il pesciolino piccolo.
 The work was first published in Trieste for the series Il Zibaldone.

 She earned a degree in architecture from the University of Venice in 1978.
 Upon earning her degree, she started working in the study of her father.
 Costa said that she liked her job, but she soon found out that her true passion was writing and illustrating children's books, so, after publishing a number of children's books, she decided to pursue her passion.

-Costa started her career as an illustrator two years upon graduation.
+Costa started her career as an illustrator two years after graduation.
 As of today, she has illustrated and written dozens of children's books.

 Costa has also collaborated with several companies in the creation of stationery, toys, and clothes.
 She collaborated with UNICEF for the illustration of Christmas cards, and designed several baby clothes lines for Benetton.
 Costa has also collaborated with Italian supermarket chain Coop; with her characters, notably Olga the Cloud, appearing on Coop's baby products.

 A TV series based on Costa's character Julian Rabbit debuted on Rai YoYo in 2017.
 The character was already well known to Italian children and in the Italian literary world, and it was created by Costa several years earlier.
 After the release of the TV series, the character became the "beniamino dei bambini."
 Beside appearing in Costa's books, such as Julian Rabbit and the Chicks, or Julio Bunny and the Chicks (Giulio coniglio e i pulcini), Julian Rabbit is also the title character of a play written by Costa.
 The production debuted in 2010 and was warmly received.
 It returned to Italian theatres the following year.

-Costa still lives and works from her city of birth, Trieste.
+Costa still lives and works in her city of birth, Trieste.